handejong/Fipster/README.md

 	Finally use 'heatplot' or 'export data' (both in the context menu) to display all selected sweeps.
 Or export the average trace by clicking 'export average' on the average trace (green).

 # Fipster Python
 There is now a Python version of Fipster.
-The main difference with the MATLAB version is that it is not GUI.
+The main difference with the MATLAB version is that it is not GUI-based .
 To get started, have a look at the file FIP_example.py.

 ## auROC normalization
 Fipster python allows for auROC normalization, which has a lot of advantaged over z-score normalization for trial-based assays.
 The idea is from [Cohen et al. Nature 2012](https://www.nature.com/articles/nature10754).
 Specifically, it is in figure S1 of that paper.